-- Types of long term care insurance in Kentucky
+- Long term care insurance companies in Kentucky.

 Medicare is the federal health insurance program for those over 65 and some younger people with disabilities.
 Medicare does not pay for custodial care which makes up more than 90% of all long term care services.